 Signature pages from the Participation Form, Allocation Agreement, and One Washington Memorandum should be returned to firstname.lastname@example.org.

-- Ninety percent (90%) of Washington local governments with a population of over 10,000 that did not file a lawsuit against these opioid distributors need to sign the Participation Form releasing their potential claims.
+- Ninety percent (90%) of Washington local governments with a population of over 10,000 that did not file a lawsuit against these opioid distributors needed to sign the Participation Form releasing their potential claims.

 The Participation Form requires the local governments to abide by the terms of the Washington and National Distributor Settlements.
 This is the only document required for the Washington settlement to be finalized.